 How a failover affects your application

-When a master instance fails over to the replica, existing connections to the primary endpoint of the instance are dropped.
+When the primary node fails over to the replica, existing connections to the primary endpoint of the instance are dropped.
 The instance is unavailable for a few seconds while the new primary reconnects.
-On reconnect, your application is redirected automatically to the new master instance using the same connection string or IP address.
+On reconnect, your application is redirected automatically to the new primary instance using the same connection string or IP address.
 You do not need to update your application after a failover.